Search Website

 Facilitator Commitment:

-- Time variable commitment depending on relationship with the expectation of 4 meetings per academic year
+- Time variable commitment depending on relationship with the expectation of meeting at least every 6-8 weeks

 - Meetings can be in-person or virtual as decided by the coach/coachee

-- 1 hour per meeting; total hours varies depending on the number of meetings completed
+- Total hours vary depending on the number of meetings completed

 Description:

-A cohort of 60 faculty willing to provide coaching for academic and professional success if a student self identifies as wanting an academic coach or a student has been identified by the Competence Committee as requiring coaching.
-The faculty member will meet regularly with individual students to review their academic progress and discuss strategies for success.
+A cohort of 50 faculty willing to provide coaching for academic and professional success if a student self identifies as wanting an academic coach or a student has been identified by the Competence Committee as requiring coaching.
+The faculty member will meet regularly with individual students to provoke reflection on their personal and professional goals and support them with co-constructing ongoing goals.
 Ongoing Continuing Professional Development engagement with a community of practice are benefits of program enrollment.

 Facilitator Commitment: